jjoshua123444/ePortfolio/index.md

         <img src="images/Enhacement 3-3.png" width="500px" />
     </div>

-•	Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.
+- Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.

-Integrating Firebase Authentication I was able to meet this course outcome.
-Firebase, being a service that is provided by Google, offers a platform for collaboration among diverse audiences, which will enable more organizational decision-making in the field of computer science.
-By using Firebase, this allows for an environment where others familiar with this platform can contribute and improve my artifact.
+Integrating Firebase Authentication helped me meet this course outcome.
+Firebase, being a service provided by Google, offers a platform for collaboration among diverse audiences, enabling more organizational decision-making in computer science.
+By using Firebase, others familiar with this platform can contribute and improve my artifact.

-Reflecting on the process of enhancing and modifying, there were many valuable skills I have learned when improving my artifact.
-Implementing Firebase Authentication gave me a better understanding of utilizing different technology, API integration, libraries, and frameworks it uses.
-In addition to this, it allowed me to better understand the process of transitioning from an SQLite database to a cloud database.
-This has given me more confidence in my ability to enhance security and usability.
-While learning a lot in this enhancement there were some challenges I have faced.
-Previously stated earlier, creating the initial hashing of the passwords using the SHA-256 algorithm, gave me the realization that there was a need to implement a working password reset using an email address.
-Transitioning from SQLite to Firebase Authentication posed a challenge to me initially due to the fact I had to make sure my previous classes were set up correctly for this integration.
+Reflecting on the process of enhancing and modifying, I've learned valuable skills.
+Implementing Firebase Authentication gave me a better understanding of utilizing different technologies, API integration, libraries, and frameworks.
+It also helped me understand the process of transitioning from an SQLite database to a cloud database, boosting my confidence in enhancing security and usability.

+While learning during this enhancement, I faced challenges.
+Initially, creating the initial hashing of passwords using the SHA-256 algorithm made me realize the need to implement a working password reset using an email address.
+Transitioning from SQLite to Firebase Authentication was challenging due to ensuring my previous classes were set up correctly for this integration.

 ### Databases Enhancement

 [![Enhancement Three](https://img.shields.io/badge/Enhancement%20Three-gray?style=flat&logo=github)](https://github.com/jjoshua123444/ePortfolio/tree/main/enhancements/Databases)

 ## Test